 Dynamic data structures have the feature where they expand and contract as a program runs.
 It provides a very flexible data manipulation method because it adjusts based on the data size to be manipulated.

-Accelerate your career as a skilled MERN Stack Developer by enrolling in a unique Full Stack Developer - MERN Stack Master's program.
+Accelerate your career as a skilled Full Stack Developer by enrolling in a unique AI-Powered Full Stack Developer Program.
 Get complete development and testing knowledge on the latest technologies.

 Programming Interview Questions